Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: The Level Structure Graph

-Definition~\ref{def:EpCat_GraphDef} defines the supersingular $\ell$-isogeny graph with level-$N$ structure.
-The objects of $\EGCat$ form the nodes of the graph $\EpCat$.
-If we restrict the morphisms of $\EGCat$ to isogenies of degree $\ell$, we have the set of edges of $\EpCat$.
-For each supersingular elliptic curve $E/\Fpbar$ with $j(E)\neq0,1728$, there are $N+1$ vertices of $\EpCat$.
-For $E/\Fpbar$ with $j(E) = 0$ or $1728$, there are at most $N+1$ vertices of $\EpCat$: the extra automorphisms of these $j$-invariants may map order-$N$ subgroups to each other.
+The graph structure is easily described in the special case where $N$ is prime: For each supersingular elliptic curve $E/\Fpbar$ with $j(E)\neq0,1728$, there are $N+1$ vertices of $\EpCat$.
+For $E/\Fpbar$ with $j(E) = 0$ or $1728$, there are at most $N+1$ vertices of $\EpCat$: the extra automorphisms of these $j$-invariants may map order-$N$ subgroups to each other (see Section~\ref{ssec:pnot1mod12}).
 There is a map of graphs from $\EpCat$ to $\FpbarGraph$ which is $(N+1)$-to-$1$ on vertices away from $j=0,1728$.
 For any prime $\ell$ coprime to $pN$, a supersingular elliptic curve over $\Fpbar$ has precisely $\ell+1$ degree-$\ell$ isogenies.
-Isogenies define edges \textit{up to post-composition with a curve automorphism}.
+Each edge corresponds to an isogeny \textit{up to post-composition with a curve automorphism}.
 If $j(E)\neq0,1728$, the automorphism group $\Aut(E) = [\pm1]$.
 Both automorphisms $[\pm1]$ act as the identity on the groups defining kernels.
 As a result, the duals of distinct isogenies must give distinct arrows in the graph.
 The graph can be taken to be undirected by identifying isogenies with their duals.
 See Figure~\ref{fig:p37N3ell2}.

 If $j(E)=0$ or 1728, the automorphism groups expand to $\Aut(E_0) = \{[\pm1],[\pm\zeta_3],[\pm\zeta_3^2]\}$ and $\Aut(E_{1728})=\{[\pm 1], [\pm i]\}$.
 The `extra' automorphisms potentially swap kernels, meaning that the duals of distinct isogenies need not give distinct arrows in the graph.
 In this case, we do not draw the edges of the graph as undirected.